MoTrPAC/motrpac-atac-seq-pipeline/README.md

 - `fastq_raw/*.fastq.gz`

 ### 1.5 For GET: Download pipeline outputs FROM BIC
 After the BIC has finished running the ENCODE ATAC-seq pipeline on a batch of submitted data, use [`pass_extract_atac_from_gcp.sh`](src/pass_extract_atac_from_gcp.sh) to download the important subset of outputs from GCP.
-Inside the script, change the `download_dir` `gsurl` paths to point to the source on gsutil and the local destination, respectively.
+Inside the script, change the `download_dir` and `gsurl` paths to point to the gsutil source and the local destination, respectively.
 Then run the script with the number of cores available for parallelization as an argument, e.g.:
 ```bash
 bash pass_extract_atac_from_gcp.sh 10
 ```